-D.K5 the rules and methods of communication with the patient and his family, which are used to build an empathic, trust-based relationship D.K6 the role of good verbal and nonverbal communication in doctor-patient interaction, the meaning of trust in the interaction with patients D.K15 the principles of motivating the patient to promote healthy behaviour and informing about unfavourable prognosis
+D.W6 the role of good verbal and nonverbal communication in doctor-patient interaction, the meaning of trust in the interaction with patients D.W15 the principles of motivating the patient to promote healthy behaviour and informing about unfavourable prognosis Skills- Graduate is able to:

-D.S1 include patient's subjective needs and expectations resulting from socio-cultural background in the entire therapeutic process D.S4 builds the atmosphere of trust during the treatment process D.S5 conduct the consult with the patient with the use of empathy and active listening; is able to discuss patient's life situation D.S11 applies basic psychological motivational and supportive interventions
+D.U1 include patient's subjective needs and expectations resulting from socio-cultural background in the entire therapeutic process D.U4 builds the atmosphere of trust during the treatment process D.U5 conduct the consult with the patient with the use of empathy and active listening; is able to discuss patient's life situation D.U11 applies basic psychological motivational and supportive interventions

-\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

-5. Addition 5.
-Additional effects of learning (non-compulsory) Number of effect of learning Effects of learning i time
+5. Additional effects of Learning (non-compulsory) Number of effect of learning Effects in the fields of: